Best ELD Providers 2024: Top Electronic Logging Devices

 Using paper logs can be easier, simpler and cheaper than investing in an entire ELD system.
 You can also avoid pesky bugs that can occur with technology by manually handling your hours.

 For a dedicated ELD system, you can expect to pay between $25-$45 per unit with the software license included.
 If you need extra features such as advanced driver behavior monitoring, cargo monitoring, and GPS routing, you’ll likely pay more.
 Some providers, such as GPS Trackit, offer longer contracts where you’ll pay less than a month-by-month plan.
 Always be mindful as well of incurring extra costs like installation or training costs.
+Most ELD providers offer bespoke pricing plans so ultimately, pricing will depend on the fleet size, contract length, and features.

-How Much Does it Cost to Install ELDs?
+How much does it cost to install ELDs?

 Depending on which ELD provider you choose, the installation process may differ.